gregorypost89/ForexModules/README.md

        Baseline **only when** it is also used as an Exit Indicator )

-     Therefore, future modules should address these parameters and analyze not only what works best, but where it does relative to the algorithmic structure and to other indicators used as part of this.
+     *Therefore, future modules should address these parameters and analyze
+      not only what works best, but where it does relative to the algorithmic structure and to other indicators used in the algorithm.*

 - News events impact trade entries and exits.
 This structure is heavily trend-based, as we are looking for patterns in data to determine future